 It may seem easier to paint around doorknobs or cabinet hinges, but unless you’re a professional experienced painter, you’re bound to get drips around.
-So carry around some zip-top bags and remove all cabinet knobs and hinges, door knobs, light switch plates and outlet covers, and light fixtures.
+So carry around some zip-top bags and remove all cabinet knobs and hinges, doorknobs, light switch plates, and outlet covers, and light fixtures.
 Place the pieces together in separate bags and clearly mark the contents and location (top left cabinet, bathroom door, etc) you took them from.
 This is a great time to clean the hardware!
-Put them back when you’re done painting.
+Put them back when you’re done the painting.

 Get Yourself Ready